 Mix the Materials

 Boho style is all about layering, and this extends beyond textiles.
 By incorporating pieces in varying materials and finishes, added depth and intrigue are achieved.
 In the dining room above, subtle brass details and a beaded chandelier stand in contrast to the room's matte finishes and natural woods, adding an eclectic richness to the space.

 Bohemian culture finds inspiration in the art and ideologies of far-off places—and the boho design follows suit.
 Here, a dark and heavily ornamented dining set anchors the space in Eastern flair, while the décor can be imagined as keepsakes collected during one's travels across the globe.

 Light the Way

-Think of lighting as the thread that ties all of the above-mentioned boho design elements together—after all, bohemian design is as much a mood as it is a décor style.
+Think of lighting as the thread that ties all of the various boho design elements together: After all, bohemian design is as much a mood as it is a décor style.
 A boho dining room calls for layered lighting in the form of a statement-making chandelier and perhaps a pair (or two) of sconces.
 Just make sure that your fixtures are equipped with dimmers so you can cast an ambient glow upon your repasts.
-And don't forget the candles—nothing sets the mood quite like the gentle flicker of flame.
+And don't forget the candles—nothing sets the mood quite like the gentle flicker of a flame.